 5. Construct a strong conclusion.

 Nothing makes a reader more unhappy than a wonderfully written story with a mediocre conclusion.
-When you reach the conclusion of your story, it could be tempting to quickly finish it and move on, but resist the urge!
-There are infinite ways to wrap up a story, and it is not necessary to deliver a neat resolution, but we find that the endings that are most interesting will focus on the people.
+When you conclude your story, it could be tempting to quickly finish it and move on, but resist the urge!
+There are infinite ways to wrap up a story, and it is not necessary to deliver a neat resolution, but we find that the most interesting endings will focus on the people.

-6. Make your short story's narrative and organisation more precise.
+6. Make your short story's narrative and organization more precise.

 The secret to turning a decent story into a fantastic one lies in the editing procedure.
 Additionally, the first step in editing a short narrative is to trim it down until it is strong enough to stand on its own.
 A short story, according to Edgar Allan Poe, "must have a single mood and every phrase must build toward it."
 With this in mind, make sure that each word and paragraph advances the plot while also enhancing the tone, focal emotion, or point of view you are attempting to convey.
 Poe himself accomplishes this in "The Tell-Tale Heart" with wonderful results: